The Armed Services Advice Project (ASAP) provides dedicated information, advice and support to members of the Armed Forces Community in Scotland.

 - are members of the Merchant Navy who served in a commercial vessel in support of legally defined UK military operations, or a dependant.

-Our advice covers a range of areas, including benefits, debt, employment and housing.
+Our advice covers a range of areas, including benefits, debt, employment, relationships and housing.

 - Call the helpline on 0845 231 0300

 - Ask us to call you.
 You can use the Get Advice from ASAP form to send us your contact details, and a trained adviser will phone you

 - Visit www.asapadvice.org.uk for more information about the service

 - Visit your local bureau.

 Working with members of the Armed Forces Community?

 ASAP can help you to help other people.

 We provide information advice or support to other organisations - call the helpline on 0845 231 0300

 Our e-learning module helps frontline staff in any organisation understand the issues faced by members of the Armed Forces Community, and how to access the best possible support for them.
 Developed in conjunction with Poppyscotland, the MoD in Scotland and veteran's charities, this module will provide useful information to anyone supporting members of the Armed Forces Community.
 It is available at www.asaplearning.co.uk